 - If you’re looking for something that is innocuous, isn’t invasive, can be strapped to pretty much anything and guaranteed to give you great quality film, then look no further.

-- If you are interested in action spots, then the GoPro range (whether that’s the GoPro Hero5 Black, GoPro Hero4 or even earlier), boasts the best travel cameras for sporting and action junkies.
+- If you are interested in action shots, as many travel bloggers will attest, the GoPro range (whether that’s the GoPro Hero5 Black, GoPro Hero4 or even earlier), boasts the best travel cameras for sporting and action junkies.

 - If you are travelling and something does go wrong, you need a new part or want to get a new addition, then as market leader it is the easiest to find somewhere for it to be fixed or the part you’re looking for.